hundredrabbits/thebook/north_pacific_logbook.md

 It's a technique that is worth mastering, as it could save your boat, and your life, and in difficult times, it gives you time to rest.
 We should have been heaving to instead of running with the weather yesterday, if we had been, Pino would not have been overwhelmed.

 Our boat, with its fin keel, heaves to well enough.
 Slowing the boat does cost time, but our safety is important.
 We've got plenty of time to get to Canada.
 We are so glad that the rig suffered no damage, we were lucky.
 Pino is a good, strong boat, we knew when we bought it, and we know it now.

+* * *

 ##### 1700
-Put boat into heave to again to eat a dinner of *soy bean hummus* (see recipe, p.127), carrots and vegetables.
+Put boat into heave to again to eat a dinner of *soy bean hummus* (see recipes), carrots and vegetables.
 We don't normally heave to to eat meals, but we stopped for an hour just to relax, and to spend some time together.

 ##### 1800
 We started night shifts ahead of time today, as it is getting darker earlier.
 We had good winds pushing us southeast.
 We received a message from Robusta, they are doing well, and are 556 km (300 nm) away from us.
 They cannot send messages often, as they have issues with their radio.